The question of ‘if’ electric vehicles will become mainstream, has changed to ‘when?’

 According to the Electric Vehicle Council, the difference in running costs is astronomical.
 Did you know it only costs $0.33 per litre to run an EV?
-When compared with the cost of running a car on fuel - around $1.50 per litre prior to the Covid-19 crisis and now averaging 87c per litre* - this is a considerable saving.
+When compared with the cost of running a car on fuel, this is a considerable saving.

 Many car manufacturers, such as Nissan, Hyundai, Kia, Tesla and Porsche have EV models in market, with many now moving towards making them available in Australia.
 Many of the carmakers are also setting targets to phase out traditional internal combustion engine vehicles.

 And we’re seeing more electric and plug-in hybrid models entering the market, with just over 30 different models expected to be available in Australia by the end of 2020.

 EV's in WA

 As EVs run purely on battery power and charge up by being plugged into an EV charging point, our grid is going to be essential to the successful take-up of EVs in WA.

 As a member of the Electric Vehicle Council and the WA electric vehicle working group, we’re committed to supporting sustainable road transport in WA.

 We’re already planning for what that EV future might look like, actively working to understand the short and long-term effect of a widespread rollout of electric vehicles on our network, and how our modular grid future can support them.

 Compared to the rest of the world though, Australia has some catching up to do.

 In 2019, sales of EV’s hit 2.2 per cent of global car sales.